thakurhimself/star-wars-characters/README.md

     ![dashboard screen](./public/dashboard.png)

 ### Trade-offs and design choices
 1. There are more than 30 species in the star war universe as of now.
-So fetching all species, which are paginated, per paginated page, and assigning each species with distinct color for character card would have caused performance issue.
+So fetching all species, which are fetched through paginated api calls  and assigning each species with distinct color for character card per page - since I am using NextJS and by default pages are server side rendered and pagination would reconstruct the page from scratch - would have caused performance issue.

 Since there are only 10 characters per paginated api call, I chose 10 colors - assuming the worst case scenario of getting all 10 characters of distinct species - and a default color for unknown species to represent Character card with different background colors based on species.

 2. Bonus feature: Search - While implementing it, it was not clear whether to search character name from the current lot of characters or make a network call to fetch searched name.
 Documents were not clear on that.
 So I went with first option of searching character name among the currently displayed characters on the screen.
 I used debouncing to search instead of having a button to trigger search.
-It is better user interface.
+It is better user experience.

+3. Bonus feature: filter - filter based on homeworld and film.
+Instead of fetching all the homeworld or films of star wars for filtering.
+I chose the set of homeworld and films to which current lot of characters, which are displayed on the screen, belong to.